 - Make allowances in your design to adjust belt tension for both drive and azimuth belts.
-We mount the motors/gearboxes/encoders in either sections of tube, or printed structures as shown above and then bolt those down to structure using slots.
+We mount the motors/gearboxes/encoders in either sections of tube, or printed structures as shown above and then bolt those down to the structure using slots.
 The yellow "drive rails" are welded or bolted into the robot frame.
 Note that this design accommodated either 775Pros with Cimiles or CIMs.
-The rear unit shows both in this screen shot. - We set our azimuth motor pointing down (belt under the C-Channel in the above screen shot) and our drive motor pointing up (belt over the C-Channel above).
-The components nest within the belt paths to minimize overall footprint. - In addition to the azimuth pulleys discussed above, we 3D print our drive pulleys to save weight.
+The rear unit shows both in this screen shot.
+Note that we have also mounted swerve units individually rather than in pairs.
+This was done using sheet metal with edges braked for stiffness.
+We like the rails because they keep the units planar, which should reduce the need for posi-traction travel. - We set our azimuth motor pointing down (the belt is under the C-Channel in the above screen shot) and our drive motor pointing up (belt over the C-Channel above).
+The components nest within the belt paths to minimize overall footprint.
+One or the other of these could be rotated and the drive motor brought in towards the Swerve Drive if that form factor is advantageous. - In addition to the azimuth pulleys discussed above, we 3D print our drive pulleys to save weight and cost.
 We make our hubs out of 3⁄4" aluminum hex to reduce the stress on the plastic.
-We turn down the ends of the hex to 1⁄2" round, slit them and then clamp onto the shaft through the slit round section using heavy duty collars.
+We turn down the ends of the hex to 1⁄2" round, slit them and then clamp onto the shaft through the slit round section using heavy duty aluminum clamping collars.
 When tightened down, they don't slip. - Closed loop tuning will likely be necessary to get the whole package working nicely.
 Without it, larger motors, and/or gear ratios may be required.
-Tuning is discussed briefly below, but a detailed description is another subject.....Stryke Force teaches a course on the subject in the off season.
-A lot of information we go over is provided in CTR's Talon SRX user manual/materials. - We like to use a BaneBot RS550 for the azimuth motor since it has plenty of power and is very lightweight.
+Tuning is discussed briefly below, but a detailed description is another subject.....Stryke Force teaches a course on tuning in the off season.
+A lot of information we go over is provided in CTRE's Talon SRX user manual/materials. - In 2017, we used a BaneBot RS550 for the azimuth motor since it has plenty of power and is very lightweight.
 At various times we have geared it from 64:1 to 100:1 using Vex planetary gearboxes with 1⁄2" hex output shaft and encoder stage.
-The pulleys are 1:1, and we use 2.5" Colson wheels set apart approximately 2-5/8."
-Under position control,
+In the past we also successfully used BaneBots's planetary gearboxes.
+The azimuth pulleys are 1:1, and we use 2.5" Colson wheels set apart approximately 2-5/8."
+Under position control, with the Talson SRX PID loop properly tuned, that range of ratios easily turns those wheels on carpet and does so very quickly.
+The tuning is hot enough that the azimuth control loop is marginally stable with the wheels in the air, but good on carpet. - In 2017, we used a Vex 775Pro drive motor with a Cimile and Cimcoder.
+The drive pulley ratio was adjusted to balance acceleration and top speed based on wheel size, the game and driver preference.
+In 2017 the drive pulley ratio was approximately 2.4:1.
+Since the Cimile has a ratio of 29:12 (~2.42:1) and the AndyMark bevel gear set is 2:1, the total ratio used was ~11.6:1 (2.42x2.4x2).
+Larger wheels would need more gear ratio for similar performance.
+In the past we've also used mini-CIMS and CIMs.
+Note that if you use 775Pros, the motors need to be current limited or you will burn them up.
+The current limit necessary for robustness will depend on how you gear and drive your robot.
+We also use several driver techniques to help with this issue.